makki547/basilisk/README.md

 ## How to Install

+0. (Prerequisite) Install Numpy and Biopython in an appropriate way, for example via `pip install numpy biopython`
 1. Clone the repository: `git clone https://github.com/makki547/basilisk.git`
 2. Install the package via pip: `cd basilisk; pip install .`